-The proposed site of the Intermodal Terminal is located in Moorebank, 27 kilometres South-West of Sydney CBD in the Liverpool Local Government Area (LGA), forming part of the South Wes Subregion.
-The site, covering an area of approximately 83 hectares, is owned by Stockland and is currently leased to the Federal Government and accommodates the Defence National Storage and Distribution Centre (DNSDC).
+The proposed site of the Intermodal Terminal is located in Moorebank, 27 kilometres South-West of Sydney CBD in the Liverpool Local Government Area (LGA), forming part of the South West Subregion.
+The site, covering an area of approximately 83 hectares, is currently leased to the Federal Government and accommodates the Defence National Storage and Distribution Centre (DNSDC).
 The site is surrounded by Government-owned land to the South, West and East.
-The portion of Government-owned land to the West of the site is occupied by the School of Military Engineering,
+The portion of Government-owned land to the West of the site is occupied by the School of Military Engineering (SME).